 Creating your profile and developing an online presence is only part of the online job search strategy.
 You may also consider posting your resume on major or niche job boards; or using these job boards for research to target specific companies and industries of interest.
 You can also post your resumes onto specific company website employment links.

-Actively, but carefully, participate in Web 2.0 Media to establish the important personal visibility you'll need when you are fully involved in a civilian job search.
+Actively, but carefully, participate in social media to establish the important personal visibility you'll need when you are fully involved in a civilian job search.
 If you have limited time and access, focus on building a solid profile on one venue - LinkedIn - that will have the biggest payoff for you, being very careful not to reveal anything classified or tactical in nature.